gfoligna/latest-trackers/README.md

-h1.
-Getting list of latest torrent trackers
+# Getting list of latest torrent trackers

+* This simple bash script downloads the latest list of torrent trackers from [torrents.me](https://torrents.me/)